khadas/khadas_docs/android/source/vim4/HowToUseFastboot.md

-title: Fastboot Burning Image
+title: Fastboot Usage
 ---

 ## What is Fastboot

 Fastboot is a way to quickly upgrade each partition package of Android.
-It is a brush mode of connecting devices with USB cable.

 ### Enter Fastboot Mode

-1. Power on or reboot the VIM4 board, press `enter` in the serial terminal on your PC, then enter the U-Boot command line mode.
+1. Connect the PC host and VIM4 with USB line.

+2. Refer this [guide](SetupSerialTool) to setup your serial tool.

+3. Once again, make sure you’ve done the correct connections and setup.

+4. Hit `Enter` keys at the moment of bootup to stop autoboot.
+This step will let VIM4 boot into U-Boot Mode.

-2. Tpye `fastBoot 1` command to enter the burning mode.
+5. Tpye `fastBoot 1` command to enter the burning mode.

 ```sh
 $ fastboot 1